Belly (film)

 Belly is a 1998 American crime drama film written and directed by music video director Hype Williams, in his feature film directing debut.
 Filmed in New York City, the film stars rappers Nas and DMX in their film debut, alongside Taral Hicks, Method Man, T-Boz and an uncredited cameo from Sean Paul and Mr. Vegas.

 The film received generally negative reviews from critics, who criticized the plot while praising the cinematography, and made $9.6 million on a $3 million budget.
 It remains the only film Williams ever directed.
 The film has since gained a cult following, namely for its visual presentation, cast and representation of hip-hop culture in the 1990s.

 Plot

-In 1999 Queens, New York City, young street criminals Tommy "Buns" Bundy and Sincere ("Sin"), along with associates Mark and Black, murder five people during a violent nightclub robbery.
+In 1999, Tommy "Buns" Bundy and Sincere ("Sin"), two young street criminals from Queens, New York, murder five people during a violent nightclub robbery along with two associates, Mark and Black.
 After celebrating with the gang, Sincere returns home to his girlfriend Tionne and infant daughter Kenya.

-The following morning and day, Tommy asks Sincere to help him sell a new form of heroin.
+The following day, Buns asks Sincere to help him sell a new form of heroin.
 Sincere, who has begun having second thoughts about his life of crime, reluctantly agrees.
-Tommy then visits Ox, a wealthy Jamaican drug lord, who agrees to obtain the heroin on the condition that Tommy repay him with a very special favor at a later date.
+Buns then visits Ox, a wealthy Jamaican drug lord, who agrees to obtain the heroin on the condition that Buns repay him with a very special favor at a later date.